mircose/ESP32_MP/README.md

 ![ESP32-MP_front](image/ESP32_MP_front0.jpg)

-### This repo contains a complete project of Audio Player that implements:
+### This repository contains a complete project of Audio Player that implements:

 *  Play from SD Card
 *  Streaming from Internet Radio